geogardenclub/geogardenclub.github.io/docs/develop/design/data-model-old.md

 *"What are the names of the crops that have been planted by johnson@hawaii.edu?"*

-The answer to this query involves finding all the Gardens owned by johnson@hawaii.edu, then retrieving all of the Plantings associated with those Gardens, then building a set of Crop entities from those Plantings, then mapping over that set of Crop entities to build a list of crop names, then sorting that list of names into betabetical order, and finally returning that list.
+The answer to this query involves finding all the Gardens owned by johnson@hawaii.edu, then retrieving all of the Plantings associated with those Gardens, then building a set of Crop entities from those Plantings, then mapping over that set of Crop entities to build a list of crop names, then sorting that list of names into alphabetical order, and finally returning that list.

 In this case, three different collections (Gardens, Plantings, and Crops) must be manipulated to satisfy the query.
 Other queries could require the manipulation of even more collections.